mallmen/quay-ocp-olm-mirror/README_quay.md

 ## Setup
 ### Update Ansible inventory
 In either `/etc/ansible/hosts` or a local `inventory.yml`, configure your inventory for your container host using a local connection.
+The example here reflects the `hosts` configured in the `quay-setup.yml` playbook.
 ```
 registry:
   hosts: